ymdarake/website/content/about.md

 ### Where I am

-Currently in Japan, hoping to go to French after COVID stuffs.
+Currently in Japan, hoping to go to France after COVID stuffs.

+I was in New Zealand in 2019 and 2020.

 ### So...